paritytech/polkadot-sdk/README.md

 `nightly` releases are released every night from the `master` branch, potentially with breaking changes.
 They have pre-release version numbers in the format `major.0.0-nightlyYYMMDD`.

+## 🛠️ Tooling

+[Polkadot SDK Version Manager](https://github.com/paritytech/psvm) - A simple tool to manage and update the Polkadot SDK dependencies in any Cargo.toml file.
+It will automatically update the Polkadot SDK dependencies to their correct crates.io version.

 ## 🔐 Security

 The security policy and procedures can be found in